Q: What is Lyme disease?

 Q: I don’t remember a tick bite – can I still have Lyme disease?

 Yes.
 Tick bites are usually painless and don’t normally itch.
 They can occur on areas of the body that you might not be able to see easily (i.e. your back, the back of your leg or your scalp).
-There are also mounting but unproven theories that the disease can be passed on by a variety of biting insects.
+There is mounting evidence that a variety of biting insects can Lyme disease as well but research needs to be done on whether they are capable of transmitting the bacteria to humans.

 Q: Do I have the symptoms of Lyme disease?